LouisSilva/LethalCompanyHarpGhost/Thunderstore/README.md

 <p>Dealing with the angry ghost may prove difficult, but it is worth it to obtain the harp.</p>

+<p>I uploaded the harp songs to youtube and I did not get copyright striked, so it should be fine.
+If you are still worried, you can set the</p>

 ## Bestiary Info

 <details>